 The Holoscan SDK provides built-in data types called Domain Objects, defined in the include/holoscan/core/domain directory.
-For example, the holoscan::Tensor is a Domain Object class that is used to represent a multi-dimensional array of data, which can be used directly by OperatorSpec, InputContext, and OutputContext.
+For example, the holoscan::Tensor is a Domain Object class that represents a multi-dimensional array of data, which is interoperable with the underlying GXF class (nvidia::gxf::Tensor).
+The holoscan::Tensor class provides methods to access the tensor data, shape, and other properties.
+Passing holoscan::Tensor objects to/from GXF operators is supported.

-Tip: This holoscan::Tensor class is a wrapper around the DLManagedTensorContext struct holding a DLManagedTensor object.
-As such, it provides a primary interface to access Tensor data and is interoperable with other frameworks that support the DLPack interface.
+Tip: The holoscan::Tensor class is a wrapper around the DLManagedTensorContext struct holding a DLManagedTensor object.
+As such, it provides a primary interface to access tensor data and is interoperable with other frameworks that support the DLPack interface.